 Drag and Drop

-Wixie includes hundreds of curriculum-focused activities that require students to drag and drop objects on the screen to demonstrate understanding.
-They can also drag to put items in sequence such as the order of a story or the life cycle of a butterfly.
+Wixie includes thousands of curriculum-focused templates that require students to drag and drop objects on the screen to demonstrate understanding.
+They can also drag to put items in sequences such as the order of a story or the life cycle of a butterfly.

-While students can use any of these manipulatives on a blank Wixie canvas, you can also find many activities in the curriculum library that already include them or create assignments that open to this folder in the library.
-For example, you can assign several Wixie activities that require students to manipate tangram shapes to complete a specified image.
+While students can use any of these virtual manipulatives on a blank Wixie canvas, you can also find many templates in the curriculum library that already include these images.
+To find them, open the Curriculum folder at your home page and browse the templates in the Math folder.
+For example, you can find and assign several Wixie templates that require students to manipulate tangram shapes to complete a specified image.

 Use tools like protractors and rulers

 The Wixie media library includes math tools like rulers and protractors.
-Again you can search the Activities library for "measurement" to find Wixie assignments that include these tools.
+Again you can browse the Templates folder or search for "measurement" in the bar at the top of your Wixie home page to find templates that include these tools.
 Like the tangram shapes mentioned above, these tools may need to be rotated to measure a specific angle in an image or a specific dimension of a shape.

 While you may have had a typing program in your computer class, many classrooms integrate technology into daily classroom instruction and computers are used and not learned.
 Giving students opportunities to show off what they know can encourage them to practice typing as well as understand how mastery of this skill can help them communicate.